caitlinvk/caitlinvk.github.io/_posts/2022-03-20-matcha-latte.md

     5. Serve cold with ice.
 ---

-This is a yummy, healthy alternative if you are trying to cut back on caffeine.
-Matcha has many health benefits: boost in brain function, promotes heart health, and is high in antioxidants.
+This is a great alternative if you are trying to cut back on caffeine!
+Matcha has many health benefits: boosts in brain function, promotes heart health, and is high in antioxidants.

 ![Drinks](https://source.unsplash.com/1HPTYLozDGw)